ibm-cloud-docs/codeengine/troubleshoot-app.md

     b.
 If you use the `app create` command in the {{site.data.keyword.codeengineshort}} CLI, specify the name of the image that is used for your application by using the format `REGISTRY/NAMESPACE/REPOSITORY:TAG` where `REGISTRY` and `TAG` are optional.
 If `REGISTRY` is not specified, the default is `docker.io`.
 If `TAG` is not specified, the default is `latest`.
 For more information about the format to use to specify the repository for your image, see the [`app create`](/docs/codeengine?topic=codeengine-cli#cli-application-create) command.

 4. To confirm that you can access the referenced image, verify the location of your image and confirm that you have permissions to access the image.

-  * If the image is located in a container image registry, such as Docker Hub or {{site.data.keyword.registryfull_notm}}, check that you added registry access to {{site.data.keyword.codeengineshort}} and that you are using the correct image registry access secret.
+If the image is located in a container image registry, such as Docker Hub or {{site.data.keyword.registryfull_notm}}, check that you added registry access to {{site.data.keyword.codeengineshort}} and that you are using the correct image registry access secret.
 For more information about working with images in a container image registry, see [adding access to a private container registry](/docs/codeengine?topic=codeengine-add-registry).
-  * If the image is located in a Git code repository, such as GitHub or GitLab, check that you created your repository access and that you are using the correct Git repository access secret.
-For more information about working with images in a Git code repository, see [accessing private code repositories](/docs/codeengine?topic=codeengine-code-repositories).

 5. If you specify the `--memory` or `--cpu` option with the `app create` command, confirm that you are using valid values.
 In the following command, the values that are specified for `--memory` and `--cpu` are not valid; for example,

     ```